Why should I set up a media repository?

-In order to make the media repository accessible to your pro members but hidden to your end users, follow these steps:
+Make the media repository accessible to your pro members but hidden to your end users:

 With your media repository set to semi-private, end users will be able to view images that are attached to that page, but the media repository pages won't show up in navigation or in search unless users are explicitly added to the permissions list.
 Review how to restrict access.